-We now describe an augmented model without the assumption of synchronisation, i.e at a congestion event not all sources are necessarily informed of this congestion.
+We now describe an augmented model without the assumption of synchronisation, ie. at a congestion event not all sources are necessarily informed of this congestion.
 For the moment uniform RTT is still assumed, we will weaken this assumption later on.
 Let $w_i(k)$ denote the congestion window size of source i immediately before the k'th network congestion event is detected by the source.
-Over the k'th congestion epoch three important events can be discerned: $t_a(k), t_b(k)$ and $t_c(k)$; as depicted in Figure 2.1.
-The time $t_a(k)$ denotes the instant at which the number of unacknowledged packets in flight equals $\beta_i w_i(k); t_b(k)$ is the time at which the bottleneck queue is full; and $t_c(k)$ is the time at which packet drop is detected by some of the sources, where time is measured in units of RTT3.
+Over the k'th congestion epoch three important events can be discerned: $t_a(k)$, $t_b(k)$ and $t_c(k)$; as depicted in Figure 2.1.
+The time $t_a(k)$ denotes the instant at which the number of unacknowledged packets in flight equals $\beta_i w_i(k)$; $t_b(k)$ is the time at which packet drop is detected by some of the sources, where time is measured in units of RTT3.
 It follows from the definition of the AIMD algorithm that the window evolution is completely defined over all time instants by knowledge of the $w_i(k)$ and the event times $t_a(k), t_b(k)$ and $t_c(k)$ of each congestion epoch.
 We therefore only need to investigate the behaviour of these quantities.

-$^{^{2}}$ One RTT is the time between sending a packet and receiving the corresponding acknowledgement when there are no packet drops.
+2One RTT is the time between sending a packet and receiving the corresponding acknowledgement when there are no packet drops.

-We assume that source that loose a package at congestion are informed of this loss one RTT after the queue at the bottleneck link becomes full; that is $t_c(k) - t_b(k) = 1$.
+We assume that sources that loose a package at congestion are informed of this loss one RTT after the queue at the bottleneck link becomes full; that is $t_c(k) - t_b(k) = 1$.
 Also, where P is the maximum number of packets which can be in transit in the network at any time; P is usually equal to $q{max} + BT_d$ where q{max} is the maximum queue length of the congested link, B is the service rate of the congested link in packets per second and T_d is the round-trip time when the queue is empty.
-At the (k + 1)th congestion event and we set
+At the (k+1)th congestion event and we set